-Further performance comparison with standard OLSR with larger interval(h = 2s), OLSR with DT_MIAD shows good adaptability to node mobility.
-That is, with the increase of node mobility, the performance drop of OLSR with DT_MIAD is less significant.
-For example, as shown in Fig 7(a), when the node velocity increases from 10m/s to 20m/s, OLSR with DT_MIAD has 14.6% performance drop, while standard OLSR (h = 2s) has up to 32.6%.
-On the other hand, as shown in Fig 6(b), the overhead of OLSR with DT_MIAD is up to 22.5% less than that of standard OLSR with small refresh interval.
-The overhead of OLSR with DT_MIAD increases as the nodes move faster.
+Further performance comparison with standard OLSR with larger interval (h = 2s) shows that, DT_MIAD shows better adaptability to node mobility.
+With the increase of node velocity, the performance degradation of DT_MIAD is much less significant.
+For example, as shown in Fig 3(a), when the node velocity increases from 10m/s to 20m/s, DT_MIAD has 14.6% performance drop, while standard OLSR (h = 2s) has up to 32.6%.